Israeli cuisine: Passover

 The week-long holiday of Passover in the spring commemorates the Exodus from Egypt, and in Israel is usually a time for visiting friends and relatives, travelling, and on the first night of Passover, the traditional ritual dinner, known as the Seder.

 Foods containing ḥametz—leavening or yeast—may not be eaten during Passover.
 This means bread, pastries and certain fermented beverages, such as beer, cannot be consumed.
 Ashkenazim also do not eat legumes, known as kitniyot.

 Over the centuries, Jewish cooks have developed dishes using alternative ingredients and this characterizes Passover food in Israel today.

 Chicken soup with matzah dumplings (kneidlach) is often a starter for the Seder meal among Israelis of all ethnic backgrounds.
 Spring vegetables, such as asparagus and artichokes often accompany the meal.

 Restaurants in Israel have come up with creative alternatives to ḥametz ingredients to create pasta, hamburger buns, pizza, and other fast foods in kosher-for-Passover versions by using potato starch and other non-standard ingredients.

 After Passover, the celebration of Mimouna takes place, a tradition brought to Israel by the Jewish communities of North Africa.
 In the evening, a feast of fruit, confectionery and pastries is set out for neighbors and visitors to enjoy.
 Most notably, the first leaven after Passover, a thin crepe called a mofletta, eaten with honey, syrup or jam, is served.
 The occasion is celebrated the following day by outdoor picnics at which salads and barbecued meat feature prominently.

 Shavuot

 In the early summer, the Jewish harvest festival of Shavuot is celebrated.
 Shavuot marks the peak of the new grain harvest and the ripening of the first fruits, and is a time when milk was historically most abundant.

 To celebrate this holiday, many types of dairy foods (milchig) are eaten.
 These include cheeses and yogurts, cheese-based pies and quiches called pashtidot, cheese blintzes, and cheesecake prepared with soft white cheese (gvina levana) or cream cheese.

+Allegations of cultural appropriation

+The labelling of the foodstuffs originating outside of Israel as "Israeli" has led to the charge of cultural appropriation being raised by some critics.
+A notable example that has been lamented by Palestinians, Lebanese and other Arab populations is falafel, which Israelis view as a national dish, despite it being of likely Egyptian origin.
+Though never a specifically Jewish dish, it has been long been consumed by Syrian and Egyptian Jews, and was adopted into the diet of early Jewish immigrants to the Jewish communities of Ottoman Syria.
+As it is plant-based, Jewish dietary laws classify it as pareve and thus allow it to be eaten with both meat and dairy meals.
+Palestinian-Jordanian academic Joseph Massad has characterized the celebration of falafel and other dishes of Arab origin in American and European restaurants as Israeli to be part of a broader trend of "colonial conquest".
+The Lebanese Industrialists' Association has raised assertions of copyright infringement against Israel concerning falafel.